kirbs-/hide_code/README.md

 ###### Hide code enabled
 ![image1.2](/images/1.2.png)

-Or customize each cell by selecting "Hide" from the Cell Toolbar dropdown.
+Or customize each cell by selecting "Hide code" from the Cell Toolbar dropdown.
 Then use "Hide Code" and "Hide Prompts" checkboxes to hide the specific cell's code or cell's input/output prompts.

 ![image2](/images/2.png)